Why do I need a pitch deck consultant when I have AI?

 In short, AI can generate content.
 It can't exercise judgment.

 Investors are not just reading your slides.
-They are evaluating how you think, how you interpret your own data, and whether your story holds up under scrutiny.
+They are evaluating how you interpret your data, how you perceive future risk, and whether your story holds up under scrutiny.
 AI can help you produce a deck.
 It cannot help you stand behind it with confidence.

-AI can help you produce slides, but they cannot determine:
+AI can help you produce slides, but it cannot determine:

 My recommended AI workflow